priestc/Autotip/README.md

 Autotip is:

+* A decentralized cryptocurrency microtipping platform.
 * An Open source Google Chrome extension.
-* Completely Decentralized.
-All tips move directly from tipper to tipee with no middleman.
+* All tips move directly from tipper to tipee with no middleman.
+(No account required)
 * Alternate way for content creators (bloggers, forums posters, artists) to monetize their content.
 * HTML5 standards compliant (official inclusion to the HTML standard is [pending](https://github.com/priestc/Autotip/issues/1)).
-* works for Bitcoin and other cryptocurrencies such as Dogecoin, Litecoin and many others.
+* A system where you can reiceve Bitcoin and other cryptocurrencies such as Dogecoin, Litecoin and many others.
-* is configurable to be sent automatically on each pageload, or only by prompt.

 This project written for the Miami Bitcoin hackathon on January 9-10, 2015.

 ## Setup for tippers

 Search for Autotip in the chrome extension store.
-Once you've installed it, open up the extensions page by navigating to chrome:extensions:
+Once you've installed it, open up the extensions page by navigating to `chrome://extensions`:

 ![screenshot](http://i.imgur.com/8IkKdBK.png?1)